summerginger/DataSweeper_Project/README.md

 With this added information, determining how an applicant is deemed "good" or "bad" for credit card companies.

 Applicants with 3 or more late payments (i.e. 3 times or more of "STATUS" of any 0-5) were classified as "bad" applicants, and any applicants who have less than 3 late payments as "good" applicants.
-The dataframe containing the modified status of applicants is under the name ***new_credit*** and the process of the preliminary data pre-processing steps above are demonstrated in cells 20 to 26 of ***machine_learning.ipynb TBR***.
+The dataframe containing the modified status of applicants is under the name ***new_credit*** and the process of the preliminary data pre-processing steps above are demonstrated in cells 20 to 26 of ***../machine_learning/cleaning_and_preprocessing_data.ipynb***.

-**2. Cleaning and encoding data** ***May need to change this section as we made some changes as to how and where the dataset was cleaned and merged, i.e. in PostGres vs Python DF**
+**- Cleaning and encoding data** ***May need to change this section as we made some changes as to how and where the dataset was cleaned and merged, i.e. in PostGres vs Python DF**

 The next preliminary data preprocessing was to clean, encode, and rescale data from the **application_record.csv** file.